petershin/liferay-learn/docs/dxp/latest/en/liferay-development/customizing-liferays-look-and-feel/using-a-javascript-client-extension.md

 {bdg-secondary}`Liferay DXP 2024.Q4+/Portal 7.4 GA129+`

-You can set the `scope` property of the client extension to `instance` to apply the JavaScript Client Extension to all the pages of an instance, including the administrative pages.
+You can set the `scope` property of the client extension to `company` to apply the JavaScript Client Extension to all the pages of an instance, including the administrative pages.
 For example, see the `client-extension.yaml` file for the [Liferay Sample Global JS 3](https://github.com/liferay/liferay-portal/tree/master/workspaces/liferay-sample-workspace) project:

 ```yaml
 assemble: